A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: -Complexes

 Typically, the map $\theta$ is defined via a generator matrix of size $k \times n$.
 Again, there are well-known approaches, in particular in the context of turbo and low-density generator-matrix codes on how to specify an NFG whose exterior function is proportional to the indicator function of the code $\setC$~\cite{frank:factor,loeliger:intro,forney:normal}.

 \end{itemize}

-Another example where an NFG appeared whose exterior function is proportional to the indicator function of $\ker \partial_1$ is the support NFG of Fig.~12 in~\cite{vontobel:electrical}.
-In that paper, factor-graph representations of electrical networks are considered, and $\ker \partial_1$ appears naturally in that context because $\ker \partial_1$ encodes exactly Kirchhoff's current law when $1$-chains are used to express currents along branches of an electrical network.\footnote{Let us point out an important difference in the NFG drawing conventions used here and in~\cite{vontobel:electrical}.
-Namely, whereas here arrows are used to label input and output half-edges, respectively, in the paper~\cite{vontobel:electrical} arrows are used to express which arguments are taken positively and which arguments are taken negatively in a parity-indicator function node.}

-\begin{definition} In the following, an NFG whose support NFG equals $\N_{\ker \phi}$ for some linear mapping $\phi$, will be said to be in kernel-representation form.
-Similarly, an NFG whose support NFG equals $\N_{\img \theta}$ for some linear mapping $\theta$, will be said to be in image-representation form. \qedd \end{definition}
+\begin{definition} In the following, an NFG whose support NFG equals $\N_{\img \theta}$ for some linear mapping $\theta$ will be said to be in image-representation form.
+Similarly, an NFG whose support NFG equals $\N_{\ker \phi}$ for some linear mapping $\phi$ will be said to be in kernel-representation form. \qedd \end{definition}

 We conclude this subsection by noting that besides introducing NFGs associated with the boundary operator $\partial_1$, one can also introduce NFGs associated with the boundary operators $\partial_2$ and $\partial_0$.
 The generalization of the above definitions is straightforward and we omit the details.